| However, in

 information and write this report for Tuesday publication to give

+you the freshest sales report in the industry.
 We will close with this standard caution.
 These are not average selling prices.
 One of the

 biggest impediments to making sales is pricing domains at